- Syllabus in PDF format

-This is the first half of a standard course on electromagnetism in the undergraduate curriculum for physics.
+This is the second half of a standard course on electromagnetism in the undergraduate curriculum for physics.

-Goals: Understanding of electrostatics, magnetostatics, and matter in static fields; relevance to physical systems; strengthen tools of vector calculus; applying multivariate and vector calculus and special mathematical tools (e.g. multipole/Legendre expansion).
+Goals: Reinforce understanding of electrostatics and magnetostatics; understanding of Maxwell’s equations and interactions with matter, and relevance to physical systems; learning tools of waves; applying multivariate and vector calculus and special mathematical tools (e.g.\ multipole/Legendre expansion); introduction to special relativity.
 These goals are to enhance students’ mathematical reasoning, critical thinking, and analytical reasoning.

 - Grade type: Letter grade A–F

 - Grade ranges: (subject to change)